About Certified Nursing Assistants

 - Be at least 16 years of age

 - Show eligibility for Reading 125 or higher on a qualifying exam OR have passed a college-level English class with a grade of “C” or better

 - Have verbal and written English communication skills

 - Have proof of immunization for measles, German measles, varicella and a negative TB skin test within the last six months.
 If there is a history of a positive TB test, a chest x-ray is required within the year.
 A flu vaccine is also required for students taking classes starting in January and August /September.

 - Consent to a fingerprint and criminal background check

 - Be in good physical condition (If you are pregnant or under a doctor’s care, you must have a Medical Release signed by your doctor BEFORE registering for this class.)

 Tuition and Fees

-Student expenses include tuition, registration fee, books, uniform, state certification exam fee, immunizations, and a fingerprint criminal background check fee.
+Student expenses include tuition, registration fee, books, uniform, state certification exam fee, immunizations, drug screening, and a fingerprint criminal background check fee.
 Additionally, all students must have a watch (with a second hand) to be used during class and clinical rotations.